Menu

 Eating and drinking in Syria

-The Syrian cuisine is one of the most acclaimed kitchens in the Middle East.
-Dishes are small but shared in large groups, famous dishes from Syria are shawarma, falafel, baba ganoush, humus, muhammara and lahmajoen.
-Not all of them originate from Syria, but the Syrian variant is often known as one of the tastiest.
-In terms of meat, you can expect sheep, lamb, beef and chicken.
-For vegetarians is Syria a perfect destinations.
-Often many vegetable dishes are served with rice or bread.
-It is not possible to drink water from the tap in Syria.
-This is due to a bad filter system for bacteria.
-Alcohol is available in Syria.
+Syrian cuisine is one of the most acclaimed in the Middle East.
+Dishes are small but shared in large groups.
+Famous dishes from Syria include shawarma, falafel, baba ganoush, humus, muhammara and fatteh, to name just a few.
+While the exact origin of a lot of levantine food is contested, the Syrian variant is often known as one of the tastiest.
+Meat eaten includes sheep, lamb, beef and chicken.
+Having said that, Syria is also a perfect destination for vegetarians, with a large variety of tasty vegetable dishes, often served with rice or bread.
+Tap water is not safe to drink due to inadequate filtration for bacteria.
+Alcohol is available throughout the country.

 What should I wear in Syria?

-Syria is an Islamic country.
-We therefore recommend to wear long pants / skirt with t-shirt.
-It is not mandatory to wear a headscarf, except at religious places.
-In most hotels in the big cities you will be able to do laundry.
+Syria is a predominantly Islamic country.
+We therefore recommend dressing modestly – wearing long pants or a long skirt with a t-shirt.
+It is not mandatory for women to wear a headscarf, except at religious sites and places of worship.
+You will be able to do laundry in most hotels in the big cities.
+We recommend bringing comfortable shoes which you can walk in all day, and slippers for indoor spaces.

 Health and hygiene

 Syria is a developing country with a very turbulent recent history.
 Healthcare is very limited.
-Also in terms of hygiene, the standard much lower than in the Western world.
-Make sure you have enough disinfection gel, sunscreen and insect repellent with you.
+The local hygiene standard naturally differs from that of the Western World.
+Make sure you have enough hand sanitiser, sunscreen and insect repellent with you.

 Already know what you are looking for?